yidong72/reasoning-gym/eval/README.md

 A simple asynchronous framework for evaluating language models on reasoning tasks using the OpenRouter API.

+## Evaluation Results Repository

+In order to keep the main repo clean and not clutter it with evaluation traces from different models, we store all evaluation results in a separate repository: [reasoning-gym-eval](https://github.com/open-thought/reasoning-gym-eval).

+If you run evaluations and want to contribute your results, please create a pull request in the [reasoning-gym-eval](https://github.com/open-thought/reasoning-gym-eval) repository, not in the main reasoning-gym repo.

 ## Overview

 This framework provides tools to evaluate language models on the reasoning_gym datasets.
 It supports: